 A copyright is a form of assurance grounded and allowed by law for unique works of authorship fixed in a physical medium of creation.
 Copyright covers both published and unpublished works.
 As soon as you put the video, audio and music, and sound effects into sort of a fixed format, like something that someone can watch, it’s automatically copy written.
 So this becomes automatically your property and no one is allowed to copy it.
 If at all someone has copied your content, you can take legal action.

 Registering your copyright is one of the crucial parts of the copyright.
 If you don’t register your copyright and you are filing a complaint that your content is copied.
 The court asks for the proof of your copyright.
 So registering your product makes you safe.
 You can use the copyright that you register in a court of law to prove when that work was created and that it’s yours.

-A copyright disclaimer is used when the content on your website or app is solely managed by you and copyrighted by you.
+A copyright disclaimer for website is used when the content on your website or app is solely managed by you and copyrighted by you.

 Copyright disclaimers are easy to prepare and involve the following elements:

 Let’s say you have a blog, and you’ve done publishing since 2012 and continue to so in 2020.
 To attach copyright, you can add the disclaimer to the bottom of your homepage with the name of your blog or company, the copyright logo, and the years 2012-2020.
 The disclaimer then presents blanket copyright over all content that performs on your site.
 When you assign a copyright disclaimer on your work, you’re presenting yourself with five rights to your work that only you can give.
 Only you have the right to:

 These rights mean that anyone who adopts, modifies, or distributes the work as their own – whether you’ve published it or not – has violated your copyright disclaimer.
 So think of using a copyright disclaimer in one or more of the subsequent places: